Ben Tre

 Fruit and vegetable garden in Ben Tre

-• Cai Mon - Cho Lach, Ben Tre - the biggest and most popular one with all year round fruit supply.
+• Cai Mon - Cho Lach, the most prominent with year-round fruit availability.

 Nguyen Dinh Chieu tomb - Photo: thamhiemmekong.com